Drug information provided by: Merative, Micromedex®

-If you think you need to take eszopiclone for more than 2 weeks, be sure to discuss it with your doctor.
+If you think you need to take eszopiclone for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that makes you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are using this medicine.

-This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
+This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls.
 Even though eszopiclone is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Make sure you know how you react to eszopiclone before you drive, use machines, or do anything else that could be dangerous if you are dizzy, not alert, or not able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-If you will be taking eszopiclone for a long time, do not stop taking it without checking first with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
+Do not stop using it without checking first with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping completely.
 Stopping this medicine suddenly may cause withdrawal side effects.